yext/answers-search-ui/README.md

       renderItem: function(data) {},
       // Optional, override the handlebars template for each item in this vertical
       itemTemplate: `my item {{name}}`,
-      // DEPRECATED, please use viewMoreLabel instead.
-The text for the view more link.
-Has the same effect as viewMoreLabel, and is out-prioritized by viewMoreLabel.
+      // DEPRECATED, please use viewMoreLabel instead. viewAllText is a synonym for viewMoreLabel, where viewMoreLabel takes precedence over viewAllText.
 Defaults to 'View More'.
       viewAllText: 'View All Results For Vertical'
     }
   },